 What should I do if I have been charged with a refusal?

-If you have been charged with a chemical test refusal in Rhode Island, you should immediately call the Rhode Island DUI Lawyers at Abilheira Law.
+If you have been charged with a chemical test refusal in Rhode Island, you should immediately call at Abilheira Law – providing Providence DUI legal services.
 Our experienced lawyers stay up to date on all new laws and can help you beat your DUI or refusal charge.
 Call us today to request your consultation, 401-245-5100.